 CeCelia Wickham Anderson

-She joined Black Voices in April 2000 singing tenor and bass.
-Black Voices, a female acappella quintet, "is one of the most solid and leading performance and teaching companies in the UK, sharing acappella, primarily from Africa but also throughout the Diaspora.
+In April 2000 CeCelia joined Black Voices singing tenor and bass.
+Black Voices, a female acappella quintet, “is one of the most solid and leading performance and teaching companies in the UK, sharing acappella, primarily from Africa but also throughout the Diaspora.
 The company, while inspired by Sweet Honey in the Rock, Mahalia Jackson, Take Six to name a few, has, since inception, forged its own dynamic way of distilling and representing black music from an African, Caribbean, Black British perspective.
 Grounded in the black church, the group presents acappella, both sacred and secular, which challenges, is captivating and entertaining.
-From Gospel to spirituals, Caribbean to African, jazz and blues".
+From Gospel to spirituals, Caribbean to African, jazz and blues”.
 The Guardian, 2004

-In addition to performances, she facilitates workshops, on behalf of Black Voices working in partnership with organisations such as Music 4 Change and the National Foundation for Youth Music and her own company working in partnership with Greenwich and Woolwich, teaching the Oral Tradition.
+In addition to performances, she facilitates workshops, on behalf of Black Voices, working in partnership with organisations such as Music 4 Change, the National Foundation for Youth Music and her own company working in partnership with Greenwich and Woolwich, teaching in the Oral Tradition.
 Workshops are offered to all age groups, professional and non-professional singers, schools and colleges.

-Some comments/feedback from participants who have attended her workshops:
+Some comments/feedback from participants who have attended CeCelia’s workshops: